AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-fields/add-tooltip-instructions-to-a-form-field.md

 # Add Tooltip Instructions to a Form Field {#add-tooltip-instructions-to-a-form-field}

-[Hints](add-hint-text-to-a-form-field.md)&nbsp;and&nbsp;instructions&nbsp;help people fill out forms.
+[Hints](add-hint-text-to-a-form-field.md) and instructions help people fill out forms.
 Here's how to add tooltip instructions.

 >[!NOTE]
 >